DocNow/twarc/README.md

 Similar to search mode twarc will write these tweets to stdout as line oriented JSON:

-    # stream tweets that mention ferguson or blacklivesmatter
+### stream tweets containing a keyword

     twarc.py --track "ferguson,blacklivesmatter" > tweets.json

-    # stream tweets, replies and retweets for @guardian and @nytimes
+### stream tweets from/to users

+Note: you must use the user identifiers, for example these are the user ids for the @guardian and @nytimes:

     twarc.py --follow "87818409,807095" > tweets.json

-    # stream tweets from New York City
+### stream tweets from a location

-    # note: the leading dash needs to be escaped in the bounding box
-    # or else it will be interpreted as a command line argument!
+Note: the leading dash needs to be escaped in the bounding box or else it will be interpreted as a command line argument!

     twarc.py --locations "\-74,40,-73,41" > tweets.json